 The K-Series is arguably the best four-cylinder engine Honda has ever produced.
 It offers a massive amount of potential for both naturally aspirated and boosted builds, with massive amounts of aftermarket support.

-Before we dive into the difference we should briefly cover the basics of the K-Series.
+Before we dive into the difference, we should briefly cover the basics of the K-Series.
 Initially introduced in 2001, the Honda K-Series is the engine that ultimately replaced the B-Series engine.
-It was initially met with a lot of skepticism from Honda die-hards and many feared it would be worse than the B-Series.
+The K-Series initially met it with a lot of skepticism from Honda die-hards; many feared it would be worse than the B-Series.

 Honda initially brought it to the US market in the 2002 RSX and Civic Si.
 It had a lot of big changes that made it different than any other Honda engine before it.
 Some of these changes include a direct-fire ignition system, reverse layout, and clockwise rotation.

-Comparing the two engine side by side, the big thing that stands out is how the K20 has the intake side toward the front of the vehicle, while the B-Series has it toward the rear of the vehicle.
+Comparing the two engines side by side, the big thing that stands out is how the K20 has the intake side toward the front.
+This is different than the B-series, which has the intake towards the back.

-Rather obviously, the big difference between these two engines is the displacement, with the K20 as a 2 liter and the K24 as a 2.4 liter.
+Rather obviously, the big difference between these two engines is the displacement.
+The K20 is a 2 liter, and the K24 is a 2.4 liter.
 The K20 uses a square design, with an 86mm bore and an 86mm stroke.

 To give the K24 an extra 400cc of displacement compared to the K20, Honda increased bore to 87mm and stroke to 99mm.
 The huge jump in stroke allows them to make significantly more low-end torque and the cost of a lower redline.